SummaryRead the full fact sheet

 - The most common side effect of iron supplements is dark coloured or black stools (poo), so don’t be alarmed by this change to your bowel habits.

-- Other common side effects include nausea, vomiting, constipation and diarrhoea.
+- Other common side effects include nausea, vomiting, and diarrhoea.
 See your doctor for advice but, generally speaking, treatment involves lowering the recommended dose for a short time to give the body time to adjust.

 Where to get help